SharinaS/taskmaster/README.md

 * User is able to touch a task in the RecyclerView, and is directed over to a detail page, where the title is rendered correctly (for that task) on the top of that page.
 ![homepage screenshot](screenshots/homepage-updated.jpg)

-### October 25: Day 4
+## October 25: Day 4
 * Modified Add Task form to save the data entered in as a Task in the local SQLite database.
 * Fleshed out enum (which works with Task status) to integrate with database.
 * Refactored homepage RecyclerView to display all Task entities in database.
 * Description and title of a tapped task is displayed on the detail page.
 ![homepage screenshot](screenshots/homepage_database.jpg)

-### October 29: Day 5
+## October 29: Day 5
-* When your application is opened, can make a request to the provided backend server URL to fetch Task data.
-Task data is desplayed in the RecyclerView.
+* When application is opened, it can make a request to a backend server URL to fetch Task data using OkHTTP. * Task data is displayed in the RecyclerView.
 * Add Task form modified to post entered task data to the server.
 * Homepage refreshes Tasks shown after a task is added.

-### October 30: Day 6
+## October 30: Day 6
+* Using the amplify add api command, created a Task resource that replicates existing Task schema.
+* Updated all references to the Task data to instead use AWS Amplify to access data in DynamoDB instead of in Room.
+* Modified Add Task form to save the data entered in as a Task to DynamoDB.
+* Refactored homepage’s RecyclerView to display all Task entities in DynamoDB.
+* Ensured that current Espresso tests are still passing.

 # Resources:
 * [Android Buttons](https://developer.android.com/guide/topics/ui/controls/button.html)